-Figure 2: September 2008 mean sea ice thickness predicted by seven individual ensemble members, ensemble median ice thickness, and ensemble standard deviation (SD) of ice thickness.
-The spatial ensemble median ice thickness distribution (Figure 2h) is most likely to occur in September 2008, which indicates that most of the Pacific sector is likely be ice-free this summer as in summer 2007.
-Figure 2g suggests that if the wind and thermal forcing in July-September 2008 is close to that in 2007, the North Pole would be close to ice free.
+Figure 2.
+September 2008 mean sea ice thickness predicted by seven individual ensemble members, ensemble median ice thickness, and ensemble standard deviation (SD) of ice thickness.
+The spatial ensemble median ice thickness distribution (Figure 2h) is most likely to occur in September 2008, which suggests that the Pacific sector is likely to have significantly more ice in summer 2008 than in summer 2007.
+Figure 2g suggests that if the wind and thermal forcing in August-September 2008 is close to that in 2007, the ice extent in summer 2008 would be close to that in summer 2007.